 THE NOMINATING/CORPORATE GOVERNANCE COMMITTEE Requirement NYSE NASDAQ Board may allocate these responsibilities to committees of its own denomination, provided that committees are composed entirely of independent directors and have a charter.
 Charter should also address: (i) committee member qualifications; (ii) committee member appointment and removal; (iii) committee structure and operations (including authority to delegate to subcommittees); and (iv) committee reporting to board.
 Charter should give committee sole authority to retain and terminate any search firm to be used to identify director candidates, including sole authority to approve search firm's fees and other retention terms.
 Disclosure of Nominating/ Corporate Governance Committee Charter Company's website must include nominating/corporate governance committee charter.
 Proxy statement or annual report on Form 10-K must state that charter is available on website and provide website address.
-144 Not addressed by Nasdaq.
+Not addressed by Nasdaq.
 SEC Regulation S-K requires proxy statement disclosure of whether current nominating committee charter is available on company's website and, if so, website address.
 If not so available, company should include charter as proxy statement appendix at least once every three years or in any year in which charter was materially amended.
 If charter is not on company's website and not in proxy statement for that fiscal year, disclose year charter was most recently included in proxy statement.
-Exemption from Independent Nominating Committee Process Exemptions Director nominations need not be subject to independent nominating committee process if company required by contract or otherwise to provide a party the ability to nominate one or more directors.
-146 The following are not required to comply with the independent nominating/corporate governance committee requirements: controlled companies; limited partnerships; companies in bankruptcy proceedings; Same exemption.
-147 Company also need not comply if it is subject to a binding obligation establishing a different nomination process that was in effect prior to November 4, 2003 that is inconsistent with the requirement.
-148 The following are not required to have independent director oversight of director nominations: controlled companies; limited partnerships; ICA-registered management investment companies; ICA-registered management investment companies; asset-backed issuers and other passive issuers;
+Exemption from Independent Nominating Committee Process Director nominations need not be subject to independent nominating committee process if company required by contract or otherwise to provide a party the ability to nominate one or more directors.
+Same exemption.
+Company also need not comply if it is subject to a binding obligation establishing a different nomination process that was in effect prior to November 4, 2003 that is inconsistent with the requirement.
+Exemptions The following are not required to comply with the independent nominating/corporate governance committee requirements: controlled companies; limited partnerships; companies in bankruptcy proceedings; The following are not required to have independent director oversight of director nominations: controlled companies; limited partnerships; ICA-registered management investment companies; ICA-registered management investment companies; asset-backed issuers and other passive issuers;

-THE NOMINATING/CORPORATE GOVERNANCE COMMITTEE Requirement NYSE NASDAQ passive investment organizations in the form of trusts; cooperatives; and listed derivatives and special purpose securities; and ■ FPIs (see "Applicability to Foreign Private Issuers").
-150 ■ FPIs (see "Applicability to Foreign Private Issuers").
-149
+THE NOMINATING/CORPORATE GOVERNANCE COMMITTEE Requirement NYSE NASDAQ passive investment organizations in the form of trusts; listed derivatives and special purpose securities; and FPIs (see "Applicability to Foreign Private Issuers"). cooperatives; and FPIs (see "Applicability to Foreign Private Issuers").